osvik/emailTrack/README.md

 ```

 **Important:** Google forbids using any data that allows them to identify a user, including email, phone number or name.
 Please check their policies for more information.

+**Note:** At the moment it’s not possible to use the field `Supporter ID`.
+As a temporary hack I’ve made a copy named `cp_supporter_id`.
+Unlike `Supporter ID`, `cp_supporter_id` is not automatically populated in new records.
+I believe this issue will be fixed in the next 3 months.